adityajadhav6/restaurant-management-system/README.md

 # 🍽️ Restaurant Management System
 **💻 Try out the live version:** [Step into the manager’s dashboard](https://client-adityajadhav6s-projects.vercel.app)
 ---
-# Welcome to the **Restaurant Management System**!
-This project helps manage restaurant tables, orders, and billing efficiently.
+# Welcome, This project helps manage restaurant tables, orders, and billing efficiently.

 ## 🛠️ Built With
 - **⚡ Node.js** and **Express.js** for the backend